Nourah-Salem/2022-CPBS-Preliminary-Exam-Day-3/README.md

 #### Steps to run the scripts:
-First, please clone the repository directly from GitHub Second, Convert the FASTA and FASTQ data files for the viral and bacterial communities (repectively) to CSVs:
+First, please clone the repository directly from GitHub and make sure that you're in the project directory Second, Convert the FASTA and FASTQ data files for the viral and bacterial communities (repectively) to CSVs:
 ```html
     python ./Preprocessing/FASTA_CSV.py